hollyhoward78/ask-holly-how/_pages/about.md

       business-name: Sunnys Bar
       name: Tone Johansen
       text: >-
-        The name of the course is &lquo;From Artisan to Entrepreneur.&rquo; I am an artist and musician that stumbled into the bar business.
+        The name of the course is From Artisan to Entrepreneur.
+I am an artist and musician that stumbled into the bar business.
 It is the love of what I do that makes me an artisan.
 Today, thanks to this class, I take better care of the systems that support my bar.
 Thank you, Holly, for making me understand that being poor doesn’t make me more authentic.
 It just makes me poor.
 And although money still is not my primary motivation, you helped me recognize that it is a necessary tool to keep my business healthy.
 I am proud to think financially and to not just pretend the scary “business of business” doesn’t exist and hope for the